pwwang/Bioinformatics-cheatsheet/README.md

 - **[SMPDB](http://smpdb.ca/)**: SMPDB (The Small Molecule Pathway Database) is an interactive, visual database containing more than 618 small molecule pathways found in humans.
 More than 70% of these pathways (>433) are not found in any other pathway database.
 - **[Yeast Pathways Database](http://pathway.yeastgenome.org/)**: The Yeast Pathways Database is a collection of manually curated metabolic pathways and enzymes of Saccharomyces cerevisiae.

+## Drug/Chemicals
+### Drug/Small Molecule Database
+- **[AHD2.0](http://ahd.cbi.pku.edu.cn)**: The aim of the Arabidopsis hormone database is to provide a systematic and comprehensive view of morphological phenotypes regulated by plant hormones, as well as regulatory genes participating in numerous plant hormone responses.
+- **[DrugBank](http://www.drugbank.ca/)**: The DrugBank database is a unique bioinformatics and cheminformatics resource that combines detailed drug (i.e. chemical, pharmacological and pharmaceutical) data with comprehensive drug target (i.e. sequence, structure, and pathway) information.
+- **[TTD - Therapeutic Target Database](http://bidd.nus.edu.sg/BIDD-Databases/TTD/TTD.asp)**: A database to provide information about the known and explored therapeutic protein and nucleic acid targets, the targeted disease, pathway information and the corresponding drugs directed at each of these targets.

+## Diseases
+### Cancer
+#### Related Terms
+- **Cancer Predisposition Genes**: Genes in which germline mutations confer highly or moderately increased risks of cancer. [@Nature](http://www.nature.com/nature/journal/v505/n7483/full/nature12981.html)

 ## Next Generate Sequencing
 ### Related Terms